AITheChillGuy/AITheChillGuy/README.md

 ## Hi there 👋

+My name is Ahmed, and I'm a researcher interested in all things AI & ML!

+- 🔭 I’m currently working on Large Language Models (LLMs), building everything from pretrained models, to RAG systems.
+- 🌱 I’m currently learning Agentic AI

 <!--
 **AITheChillGuy/AITheChillGuy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.